 <<<

-meteorite generator
+meteorite patterns

 I keep the repo here up to date.